docker/docs/install/linux/docker-ce/fedora.md

     > change the word `stable` in the above URL to `nightly` or `test`.
     > [Learn about **nightly** and **test** channels](/install/index.md).

-2. Install Docker CE, changing the path below to the path where you downloaded the Docker package.
+2. Install Docker Engine - Community, changing the path below to the path where you downloaded the Docker package.

     ```bash